 The world of gaming is very much entrenched in High Definition these days, with newfangled gaming systems like the PlayStation Pro and Xbox One X offering 4K resolution imagery that's so sharp it's almost impossible to pick out individual pixels.
 This is wonderful for those who savour being at the vanguard of gaming technology, but this advancement does have its drawbacks, especially if you're a seasoned retro gamer.

 Vintage consoles like the NES, SNES, Genesis / Mega Drive and N64 simply weren't intended to be played on massive, 4K-ready flat-screen televisions - and it's just as true to say that said TVs weren't built with sub-HD imagery in mind.
-This disconnect creates a real headache for retro fans who are keen to keep their existing systems in use but want the best video quality possible; most modern TVs do a terrible job of taking an analogue signal and blowing it up to fill your display; pixels become muddy, colours bleed into one another and - perhaps most worryingly of all - processing lag rears its ugly head as the TV has to do that additional work expanding the image.
+This disconnect creates a real headache for retro fans who are keen to keep their existing systems in use but want the best video quality possible; most modern TVs do a terrible job of taking an analogue signal and blowing it up to fill your display; pixels become muddy, colours bleed into one another and - perhaps most worryingly of all - processing lag rears its ugly head as the TV has to do all that additional work expanding the image.
 Modern TVs use a process called "deinterlacing" which makes any 240p signal look positively ugly, and that really does impact on your enjoyment of retro games.
 You could simply use an old CRT television to achieve the picture you desire, but in many households, these bulky relics simply can't be justified, even for hardcore retro gaming addicts.

 Thankfully, the retro gaming community's enthusiasm for getting crystal-clear image quality means that a whole series of options have appeared over the years which aim to improve the experience of playing Standard Definition hardware on HDTVs.
 We stumbled upon the SLG3000 and SLG SCART many years ago, and options like Micomsoft's XRGB range are popular with really dedicated fans, but all of these units have their own weaknesses and many are prohibitively expensive - an XRGB-Mini will set you back at least £250, for example.
 That's where the Open Source Scan Converter comes in; it's the work of a single man - Finnish hardware engineer Markus Hiienkari (perhaps better known to his fans as "marqs") - and provides a powerful set of image options for around £160.
 While that's not super-cheap, it undercuts its rivals and, as the name suggests, the OSSC is open-source and has the potential to improve as time goes on.